faboussard/42-irc/assets/fanny_notes.md

 2. use of general function made by yuko  broadcastInChannel for join and part.:

+now i am using the function broadcastInChannel for join and part :
-maintenant jutilise la fonction generale broadcast in channel pour join et part egalement :   broadcastInChannel(*client, *channel, "PART", " say goodbye!");
+broadcastInChannel(*client, *channel, "PART", " say goodbye!");

-fonction lancee avant ajout ou apres depart du client du channel pour ne pas quil recoive le message.
+Function called before or after the client's join/leave to avoid them receiving their own message.

 3. Server.hpp - function added: